FASPE was a phenomenal experience. I came in hoping to learn how to

 The FASPE curriculum for Medical Students was designed by faculty at Yale School of Medicine in consultation with FASPE staff.
-The program has been led by Dr. Mark Mercurio and Dr. John Hughes of Yale School of Medicine.
-Piloted initially in 2009, a total of 49 students have now participated in the FASPE Medical program.
+The program has been led by Dr. Mark Mercurio, Dr. John Hughes, both from the Yale School of Medicine, and Dr. Sara Goldkind, formerly of the U.S. Food and Drug Administration.
+Piloted initially in 2009, a total of 89 students have now participated in the FASPE Medical program.
 Responses from FASPE Medical Fellows include:

 “I have realized that it is our duty to think critically about ethical issues in medicine to help us do the right thing in times of moral ambiguity.”